mrmap-community/mrmap/README.md

 Python framework with a [PostgreSQL](https://www.postgresql.org/) database.
 For a complete list of requirements, see `requirements.txt`.
 The code is available [on GitHub](https://github.com/mrmap-community/mrmap).

-The complete documentation for MrMap can be found at [github page](https://mrmap-community.github.io/mrmap/).
-Current develop branch documentation can be found at [github page](https://mrmap-community.github.io/mrmap/develop/).

 ### Screenshots

 <img src="https://github.com/mrmap-community/mrmap/blob/master/docs/source/images/mrmap_loginpage.png">

+### Documentation

+The complete documentation for MrMap can be found at [github page](https://mrmap-community.github.io/mrmap/develop/).

 ### Discussion